reactjs/react.dev/content/blog/2018-02-07-strict-mode.md

 ### Detecting unexpected side effects

+Conceptually, React does work in two phases:
+* The **render** phase determines what changes need to be made to e.g. the DOM.
+During this phase, React calls lifecycles like `getDerivedStateFromProps` and `render` and then compares the result to the previous render.
+* The **commit** phase is when React applies any changes.
+(In the case of ReactDOM, this is when React inserts, updates, and removes DOM nodes.)
+React calls lifecycles like `componentDidMount` and `componentDidUpdate` during this phase.

+The commit phase is very fast, but rendering can be slow.
+For this reason, async mode breaks rendering into multiple pieces, pausing and resuming the work to avoid blocking the browser.
+This means that React may invoke render phase lifecycles more than once before committing, or it may invoke them without committing at all (because of an error or a higher priority interruption).

+Render phase lifecycles include the following class component methods:
+* `constructor`
+* `componentWillMount`
+* `componentWillReceiveProps`
+* `componentWillUpdate`
+* `getDerivedStateFromProps`
+* `shouldComponentUpdate`
+* `render`
+* `setState` updater functions

-As a general rule, side-effects should be avoided in certain class component methods (e.g. the `constructor`, `render`, etc).
-This is because React may invoke these methods more than once before committing, or it may invoke them without committing at all (because of an error or a higher priority interruption).
-Ignoring this rule can lead to a variety of problems, including memory leaks and invalid state.
-Unfortunately, it can be difficult to detect these problems as they are often non-deterministic.
+Because the above methods might be called more than once, it's important that they do not contain side-effects.
+Ignoring this rule can lead to a variety of problems, including memory leaks and invalid application state.
+Unfortunately, it can be difficult to detect these problems as they are often [non-deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm).

 Strict mode can't automatically detect side effects for you, but it can help you spot them by making them a little more deterministic.
 This is done by intentionally double-invoking the following methods: